Report: Joe Brady signs contract extension with LSU

 According to Sports Illustrated, the LSU passing game coordinator signed a three year contract that doubles his current salary.

+The Broyle Award winner has played a big role in the development of Heisman Trophy winner Joe Burrow and the nation’s top-scoring offense making him a big de

 NFL teams have been keeping a close eye on Brady, especially the Carolina Panthers who expressed an interest in recruiting Brady.
-Sources say that Brady was considered by Carolina ccoah Matt Rhule for his new offensive coordinator.
+Sources say that Brady was considered by Carolina coach Matt Rhule for his new offensive coordinator.

+Brady's full contract will be completed on a later date.
+This agreement between Brady and LSU means that there is a strong chance the assistant coach will stay in Baton Rouge.

 More News